aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

 Dealing with different data types in the DEX
 =============================================

-The Data Exchange Library (DEX) allows mapping to tree-based data formats in the following supported formats:
+The Data Exchange Library (DEX) allows mapping to and from tree-based data formats in the following supported formats:

 * JSON
 * XML
 * Table-based CSV